AuburnSounds/intel-intrinsics/README.md

 - Masked load/store MUST address fully addressable memory, even if their mask is zero.
 Pad your buffers.
 - Some AVX float comparisons have an option to signal quiet NaN.
 This is not followed by intel-intrinsics.
+- The F16C conversions from 32-bit floating point to 16-bit floating point DO NOT respect rounding mode.
+  It could be any of them, though most of the case this should be nearest.